Can you get life insurance with a heart condition?

 This will improve your chances of securing the cover you need, at a premium that’s within your budget.

-Can you get critical illness after a heart attack?
+Can you get critical illness cover with a heart condition?

 Sources: